Making the dentist’s chair more comfortable through dental compounding

 - Other creative solutions for medication problems may include liquids, pastes, lip balms, or even lollipops.

 One obvious challenge with dental-related medication is the involvement of the taste buds – some dental rinses, solutions and gels have an unpleasant flavor.
 A compounding pharmacist can help the medicine taste better without changing its vital properties and performance.
-For instance, a bitter pain reliever can be enhanced with chocolate flavor to make it taste better, and children will be glad to take a topical oral anesthetic if it’s delivered through a cherry-flavored lollipop.
+For instance, a bitter pain reliever can be enhanced with chocolate flavor to make it taste better.
+Children will be glad to take a topical oral anesthetic if it’s delivered through a cherry-flavored lollipop.

 From cosmetic medications like bleaching gels to unique formulations to treat oral ulcers or gum disease, compounding can have benefits for all areas of dental medicine.